DSStad/README_Generator/Output/README.md

   n/a

   ## Usage
-  this could be used to conveniently and quickly build readmes
+  to generate professional readmes from the command line

   ## How to Contribute

   ## Tests

   ## License
-  This application is covered under a MIT License. https://opensource.org/licenses/MIT
+  This application is covered under a MIT License.
+For further clarification on licensing please follow link provided. https://opensource.org/licenses/MIT

   ## Questions

-  DSStad
+  If you have further questions or want to checkout my other Repositories.
+  Github: DSSTad
-  derickstadler@gmail.com
+  Email: derickstadler@gmail.com